EmilRamsvik/Digital-Garden/docs/Entertainment/TV-Shows/Mad Men.md

 - [The carousel](https://www.youtube.com/watch?v=suRDUFpsHus) is Just a good presentation.

 ## Quotes
-- I hate to break it to you but there is no big lie.
+- I hate to break it to you, but there is no big lie.
 There is no system.
 The universe is indifferent. - *Don Draper*
 - I don’t think about you at all. - _Don Draper_
 - What is happiness?
 It’s a moment before you need more happiness. -_Don Draper_
 - If you don't like what's being said, change the conversation.  - *Don Draper*